EFTEC/CliOne/README.md

 The system allows reading multiple types of arguments

 * **first**: this argument does not have value, and it is position (in the very first position), it could be not be prefixed with a "-"
-* **command**: it is similar to **first** but it does not compares the name of the argument.
+* **command**: it is similar to **first,** but it does not compare the name of the argument.
   * cliprogram.php com -flag, first returns "com" if the argument is named first.  command returns "com" regardless of its name.
 * **second**: this argument is also positional (second position) and does not have any value
-* **last**: this argument is also positional and it is always at the latest argument
+* **last**: this argument is also positional, and it is always at the latest argument
 * **flag**: the argument is prefixed with a single "-".
 This argument not need to be a single character.
 * **longflag**: the argument is prefixed with a double "--"
-* **onlyinput/none**: the system never read it as argument so it could be user-input.
+* **onlyinput/none**: the system never read it as argument, so it could be user-input.
-   * none means that the argument is only user-input and it must not be stored.
+   * none means that the argument is only user-input, and it must not be stored.

 The argument could be created as: